 Let me also clarify that a Gender Creative Parenting approach does not mean that Zoomer has a life absent of gender.
 In fact it is quite the contrary.
-Zoomer's dad is a cisgender man and Zoomer's mom is a cisgender woman who have a very egalitarian relationship and equally share parenting.
+Zoomer's dad, Brent, is a cisgender man and I, Zoomer's mom, am a cisgender woman.
+Brent and I have a very egalitarian relationship and equally share parenting.
 Z will be exposed to all types of toys, clothing, media, and experiences.
 Zoomer will have a kitchen set and a chemistry set – because those things are not at odds with each other in our minds, and let’s face it – cooking is totally a science experiment anyway.
 They will have baby dolls and Star Wars Lego; fingernail polish and sports equipment.
 The color pallet of Z’s wardrobe is not limited nor are their options for haircuts and styles.
-Because both Brent and Kyl have their ears pierced, we imagine Zoomer will probably want their ears pierced too at some point (but they'll have to make a convincing case they can keep their little earrings clean!)
-Gender Creative means Zoomer is free to explore gender and assign themselves a gender if they so desire.
+Because both Brent and I have both had our ears pierced, we imagine Zoomer will probably want their ears pierced too at some point (but they'll have to make a convincing case they can keep their little earrings clean!)
+Gender Creative means Zoomer is free to explore gender and assign themself a gender if they so desire.
 It is more likely than not that Zoomer will identify as a boy or a girl when they are very young – and if and when that happens, we will continue to encourage fluidity and creativity and support their gender identity and expression – however conforming or non-conforming it may be.